tvheadend/tvheadend-documentation/docs/webui/config_access.md

 ##Configuration - Access Entries

-Setting up access control is an important initial step as **the system initially is wide open**.
+Setting up access control is an important initial step as **<u>the system is initially wide open</u>**.

-When Tvheadend verifies access is scan through all the enabled access control entries.
-The permission flags, streaming profiles, DVR config profiles, channel tags are combined for all matching access entries.
+Tvheadend verifies access by scanning through all enabled access control entries in sequence, from the top of the list to the bottom.
+The permission flags, streaming profiles, DVR config profiles, channel tags and so on are combined for all matching access entries.
 An access entry is said to match if the username / password matches and the IP source address of the requesting peer is within the prefix.

-The access rules are listed / edited in a grid.

-* To edit a cell, double click on it.
-After a cell is changed it will flags one of its corner to red to indicated that it has been changed.
-To commit these changes back to Tvheadend press the ‘Save changes’ button.
-In order to change a Checkbox cell you only have to click once in it.

-* To add a new entry, press the ‘Add entry’ button.
-The new (empty) entry will be created on the server but will not be in its enabled state.
-You can now change all the cells to the desired values, check the ‘enable’ box and then press ‘Save changes’ to activate the new entry.

-* To delete one or more entries, select the lines (by clicking once on them), and press the ‘Delete selected’ button.
-A popup will ask you to confirm your request.

 !['Access Entries' Tab](docresources/accessconfig.png)